 Naturally, questions concerning the nature of the event were asked when the convoy came to rest, at scheduled stops throughout the day.
 Mission accomplished then – certainly with respect to raising awareness.

-Nevertheless, at times the thought did occur while riding some of the lesser populated parts of the route, of how much awareness could be raised in more rural areas?
+Nevertheless, at times the thought did occur while riding some of the lesser populated parts of the route, of how much awareness could be raised in more rural areas.
 However, as they say; “if you can reach just one person…”

 Distinguished Gentleman’s Ride Or Distinguished Gentlefolk’s Ride?